18 pop-up pavilions

 Numerous Austrian researchers are among the world leaders in their discipline.
-The festival brings them together in one place for five days.
-Stroll through eighteen scientific pop-up pavilions, ask your questions and learn more about groundbreaking findings from basic research.
-Look forward to hitherto unknown exhibits and get to know some of Austria’s best scientists.
+The festival brought them together in one place for five days.

 The themes of the pop-up pavilion